eurostat/classification-lineage-visualiser/README.md

-## Classification Lineage Visualiser
+## Classification Lineage Visualiser Prototype
 A front-end application to visualize the lineage of classification items over time.
+This prototype is built using HTML, CSS, and JavaScript.
+The user select form is populated with data from an RDF database using SPARQL queries.
+The application allows users to select a concept and view its evolution over different years.

 ## Features
 ### Dynamic Search with Typeahead